 Sports venues in America have tremendous potential to reduce their environmental impact by greening operations and engaging fans in green initiatives.
 PPRC’s “Greening Sports” project is designed to complement efforts by the Green Sports Alliance, U.S. EPA, Natural Resources Defense Council (NRDC) and others to help teams, venues, and leagues improve their environmental and economic performance.
 To assist these efforts, PPRC provides technical assistance and resources such as:

-Explore the first-ever concise and comprehensive Directory of local, regional, and national contacts to help sports facility managers “green” their operations.
-The directory includes dozens of metropolitan regions throughout the country, and we will be adding more throughout 2014.
+Explore the first-ever concise and comprehensive Directory of local, regional, and national contacts to help sports facility managers green their operations.
+The directory includes dozens of metropolitan regions throughout the country, and we will be adding more throughout 2015.

-PPRC is compiling a Stormwater Pollution Prevention Manual for sports facilities.
-As part of this manual, Individual Best Management Practices (BMPs) address different aspects of managing stormwater.
+As part of the above manual, Individual Best Management Practices (BMPs) address different aspects of managing stormwater.
 Individual BMP Topics can be found here: